Spend a season in Rocky Mountain National Park and Surrounding National Forests

 Boulder Crew (8 crew members, 2 crew leader)

-– Camps in tents throughout the summer near Nederland, Colorado
+– Lives in campgrounds near Nederland, Colorado

-– Trail maintenance, construction, technical rock work
+– Performs trail maintenance, construction, tree clearing, and technical rock work

 – 4 days on, 3 days off, potential backcountry hitches